agh-glk/fcs/docs/source/server/crawling_depth_policy.rst

 Module fcs.server.crawling_depth_policy
 =======================================

-In this module policies for crawling depth are contained.
+In this module policies of crawling depth computing are contained.

 .. py:class:: BaseCrawlingDepthPolicy